kwanda1999/VGAFirebase/README.md

 # VGAFirebase
-Submission for First Company Project using Firebase and NodeJS
+Project using Firebase and NodeJS